markvanderloo/stringdist/README.md

 Resources
 ----------
-* A [paper](http://journal.r-project.org/archive/accepted/loo.pdf) on stringdist has been accepted by the R-journal
+* A [paper](http://journal.r-project.org/archive/2014-1/loo.pdf) on stringdist has been published in the R-journal
 * [Slides](http://www.slideshare.net/MarkVanDerLoo/stringdist-use-r2014) of te _useR!2014_ conference.